4 years full-time (plus optional placement year)

 During your French modules you'll interact in the French language throughout.
 French modules use authentic magazines, films and television to communicate the culture.
 In your first year we offer you extra study support in several ways.
-You can work with other students with our Peer Assisted Learning programme, add an optional contact hour with one of our staff each week as well as receive designated support with easing into university life.
+Our Peer Assisted Learning programme gives you the opportunity to work with other students.
+You can also add an optional contact hour with one of our staff each week and receive additional support with easing into university life.

 In Philosophy, you need to be an active participant in your own learning, asking questions and evaluating your own responses and those of others.
 You will take part in discussions with your peers and academic staff and develop your knowledge and skills through a number of different activities.